 - Your student refunds can be deposited directly.
 Enter your banking information through the secure Cornell student refund system.

-- Planning to work?
+Planning to work?
 Bring proper identity and work eligibility documents to campus.
 The Department of Homeland Security requires all new employees (including students) to show their employer original documentation (copies are not allowed) that verifies identity and work eligibility, and to complete the I-9 Employment Eligibility Verification form.
-Contact the Student Employment Office if you have questions.

 Other Financial Services